exasim-project/NeoFOAM/doc/basics/registerclass.rst

 The following example shows how to use the ``RegisterClass`` and ``RegisterClassManager`` to automatically register derived classes. (details see ``test_RegisterClass.cpp``).

-To implement our design, we must first define a createFunction.
-This function will return a ``std::unique_ptr`` to a base class, taking an argument list that specifies the class interface.
-Following this, we'll establish a ``RegisterClassManager``.
-This manager will handle the registration and storage of all classes that have been registered.
+To implement this design, we must first define a createFunction.
+This function has to return a ``std::unique_ptr`` to its base class and taking an argument list  specified by the class interface.
+Furthemore, the ``RegisterClassManager`` handles the registration and storage of all classes that have been registered.

 .. code-block:: cpp